greggman/HappyFunTimes/docs/api-versions.md

         This is better because it means if things change size based on CSS or other stuff there's nothing to do.
 The code will just work.

+* v1.13.0

+    *   Added `orientationOptional` to `CommonUI.setupStandardControllerUI`

+        Setting it to true makes the commonUI not tell the user to orient their phone if their phone doesn't support orientation.
+Example usage is are the device orientation examples.
+They want the phone to be in portrait but as of iOS 8.3 Safari doesn't support orientation.
+So the message that used to come up would be confusing as the user orients their phone.